marked42/learning-notes/http/http.md

 ### Basic Terminology

-Caches are copies of visited resrouce stored on local machine or proxy server.
+Caches are copies of visited resource stored on local machine or proxy server.
 It's used to save users from requesting same resource from server again.

 1. Prevent redundant resource request, reduce transport load, improve bandwidth bottleneck.
 1. Balance traffic spike by flash crowds using mutliple cache servers.